nicuveo/Dyet/README.md

 Running `./dyet check/test.dyp > out.ppm` will create an 'out.ppm' file which
 is the corresponding Piet code.
 Run it with npiet and behold!

+Alternatively, you can run `./run check/test.dyp`, which'll do the exact same thing.